MouadhBNB7741/AdminDashboardApp/README.md

 - ex: DATABASE_URL="postgresql://user:password@host:port/databaseName?schema=public" //can be setup with mysql, sqlite and mongodb
 - run npx prisma db pull to test connection
 - run npx prisma generate to generate the db
+- to better visualize the db run npx prisma studio

 # To do :